-Invisible Wounds of War is a project working with North Carolina Veterans to explore the injuries of war that are invisible to an outside observer.
+Invisible Wounds of War is a project that explores the invisible injuries through writing and photography.
 The project is created and directed by Jen Johnson and is based in Wilmington, NC.
 The project includes:

 (Link to the online gallery of the exhibit)